teuber789/chore-tracker/README.md

 - Install required gRPC compilers
   - Run `go install google.golang.org/grpc/cmd/protoc-gen-go-grpc@latest`
   - Run `brew install protoc-gen-grpc-web`
-- Make sure you have docker installed
-- Make sure you have npm installed
-- Make sure you have python3 installed
-  - Run `brew install python3`
 - Make sure you have Chrome installed

 The following are extremely useful for debugging, but not strictly necessary: